 If you live in Florida and own property, you will receive a TRIM (Truth in Millage) notice in late August.
-This notice will give you an estimate of the real estate taxes that the property owner must pay, based on the assessment and millage rate.
+This notice will give you an estimate of the real estate taxes that the property owner must pay, based on the assessed value and millage rate.

-The assessment is established each year by the County Property Appraiser using mass appraisal techniques and covers the over 880,000 parcels in Miami-Dade County.
+The assessment is established each year by the County Property Appraiser using mass appraisal techniques and covers the over 900,000 parcels in Miami-Dade County.
 The millage rate is derived by dividing the funds the city and county government need to operate, the total assessed value of real estate.
-The real estate taxes for a property is then calculated by multiplying the assessment by the millage rate.
+The real estate taxes for a property is then calculated by multiplying your assessed value by the millage rate.

 THE COUNTY’S BUDGET / TOTAL VALUE OF ALL PROPERTIES = MILLAGE RATE (AKA TAX RATE)

 As a taxpayer, you are only obligated to pay your fair share and the only part of the real estate tax equation which can be appealed is the assessment.
 For non-homestead property, the tax year of 2008 is very important because the Florida Constitution was changed to limit the increase in the assessment from year to year to a maximum of 10%.
 After you receive the TRIM notice, there is usually a period of 25 days to file an appeal petition if you wish to protest the assessment.
-Then, sometime in the next 12-18 months there will be a hearing before a Special Magistrate to present evidence that the property is over-assessed.
+Then, sometime in the next 6-8 months, there will be a hearing before a Special Magistrate to present evidence that the property is over-assessed.
 If the magistrate agrees with our evidence the County will issue a refund check for the difference between the two values.
 All refunds are sent back to the entity that pays the taxes.
 So if a bank or lender pays for the taxes from an escrow account, then refunds are sent back to the lender.
 If you have paid directly you will receive the refund.

-Did you know?
 As a property owner, you can file your own appeal and present your arguments before the Special Magistrate.
 However, most property owners have found that using a professional is much more effective.
-With our 40 plus years of combined knowledge of South Florida real estate valuations as estate brokers, a professional appraiser, teacher and economic analysts, we are well equipped to represent property owners in the successful appeal of real estate tax assessments.
+With our 40 plus years of combined knowledge of South Florida real estate valuations as estate brokers, former professional appraisers, teachers, and economic analysts, we are well equipped to represent property owners in the successful appeal of real estate tax assessments.

 Dixon Commercial Real Estate has been assisting property owners in maximizing their investment returns for over 20 years by: